-The Great War was the defining event of the 20th Century and cities, towns and rural areas of Britain confronted inconceivable loss and social change.
+The Great War was the defining event of the 20th Century following which, cities, towns and rural areas of Britain confronted inconceivable loss and social change.
 There will always be a sense that the First World War was a uniquely awful tragedy in the nation’s history.
 Indeed, with the commemoration each year on Armistice Day around war memorials across Britain and the Commonwealth, the names of the fallen from the Great War vastly outnumber those of the Second.
-Additionally, the wearing of red poppies evoking the fields of churned-up Flanders mud reminds many Britons that the Great War speaks for all wars.
+Additionally, the wearing of red poppies evoking the fields of churned-up Flanders mud, reminds many Britons that the Great War speaks for all wars.

 I was inspired to create this site following research into my own family history and in particular the

 death of my Great-Grandfather, William Beckett.
 I had been told William died at